Key terms

 Transport Infrastructure Act 1994: This legislation ensures the Queensland Government has strategic oversight over the provision and operation of all transport infrastructure.
 The Act establishes a regime under which a safe and effective system of roads, miscellaneous transport infrastructure, rail, ports, air, public maritime transport, buses and light rail is planned and managed effectively.

-Transport Infrastructure Development Scheme (TIDS): The grants program through which TMR provides funding to local governments, for the development of transport related infrastructure.
+Transport Infrastructure Development Scheme (TIDS): This Queensland Government program provides funding to local governments annually for targeted investment in local government transport infrastructure.

 Transport Planning and Coordination Act 1994: This legislation establishes a regime under which overall transport effectiveness and efficiency is ensured through strategic planning and management of transport resources.